aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

 Here we add `User` and `ID` to the categories and update the results sheet.
 We then format the sheet so the category row is frozen and bold.

 # Final Thoughts

+This was a fun project.
+There was definitely some difficulty with creating algorithms that work for any spreadsheet as there was a lot of variety between them but I enjoyed creating them.
+I hope this was helpful if you found this in search for a solution to a problem or enjoyed it if you were just reading for fun.

 # BONUS counting the number of occurrences each shirt has